MorganR/SudokuSpice/SudokuSpiceDocs/releases/v3.2.0/articles/framework.md

 [`ConstraintBased.PuzzleSolver`](xref:SudokuSpice.ConstraintBased.PuzzleSolver`1) or the original [`RuleBased.PuzzleSolver`](xref:SudokuSpice.RuleBased.PuzzleSolver`1).

-Generally speaking, the original solver is the fastest of the two when solving standard Sudoku puzzles.
+Generally speaking, the rule-based solver is the fastest of the two when solving standard Sudoku puzzles.
 However, the constraint-based solver can be faster in some cases, especially when implementing custom rules or constraints.